 Generally speaking, tankless water heaters are not compatible with hot water recirc or circulating pumps due to the minimum flow rates on the pump side, and over-temperature problems on the heater side

-They are however compatible with hot water demand system pumps as long as the pump has enough power to create the flow needed to turn on the water heater.
+They are however compatible with hot water on-demand system pumps as long as the pump has enough power to create the flow needed to turn on the water heater.

 Problems with tankless water heater flow rates

 Tankless water heaters require a minimum flow of water to turn on or keep the heater turned on.
 Drop below that flow rate and the heater shuts down.
 Typical minimum flow rates are 1/2 to 3/4 gallons per minute.

 If you want to use one of those "luke-warm" circulating systems like the Autocirc1, RedyTemp, or Grundfos systems you are out of luck.
 They don't produce enough flow to turn on the water heater, so they would not be of much use.